Antonio Sabàto Jr.: Acting

-Reality television
+Other work

 In 2005, Sabàto appeared on But Can They Sing?, a celebrity reality singing competition on VH1, coming in 5th place.
 He competed in the 2008 NBC competition Celebrity Circus, which he won.
 He stated on the show that both his mother and her father were circus performers.

 In August 2009, Sabàto starred in My Antonio, a reality show on VH1 in which female contestants competed to win his heart.
 The show notably featured Sabàto's ex-wife, Tully Jensen, as one of the contestants (she came in 3rd place), and his mother also appeared on the show, providing advice.
 The show's winner was Brooke Barlow.

 Sabàto and his family appeared on ABC's Celebrity Wife Swap on January 31, 2012.
 His then-fiancé Cheryl Moana Marie Nunes traded places on the show with WWE wrestler Mick Foley's wife Colette Foley.
 Sabàto competed on season 19 of Dancing with the Stars in 2014.
 He was paired with professional dancer Cheryl Burke, and they finished in 8th place.

-Hosting

 Since 2014, Sabàto has served as the host of a 30-minute long syndicated home remodeling show Fix It & Finish It.